schuang/advanced-python-series/workshop-1/20-class-2.md

 ```

 ### 2. Instance Methods

-Now we add **instance methods** to work with the unique data of each object.
-Notice they all take `self` as their first argument, giving them access to `self.coordinates`.
+Instance methods work with unique data of each object.
+All take `self` as first argument for access to object attributes.

 ```python
 # Continuing the Molecule class...